 - Higher costs in compensating victims for property damage or personal injury losses

-If the DUI is upgraded to a felony charge, defendants face a maximum of five years in jail and legal fines of up to $5,000.
-With so much at stake, it’s vital that you contact an experienced DUI defense attorney to speak on your behalf and fight for the best possible outcome.
+In Fort Lauderdale, if the DUI is upgraded to a felony charge, defendants face a maximum of five years in jail and legal fines of up to $5,000.
+With so much at stake, it’s vital that you contact an experienced Fort Lauderdale DUI defense attorney to speak on your behalf and fight for the best possible outcome.

 It Costs Nothing to Consult a Florida DUI Defense Attorney!